 Our Design Team is made up of Stampin’ Up!
 Demonstrators from throughout the world – one from each of the countries/markets that Stampin’ Up! has a presence in.
 We have come together to share projects focusing on the beautiful Designer Series Paper (DSP) in the Stampin’ Up!
 Catalogues.

-Each month we will be featuring a different designer series paper and in February we are featuring another DSP from the Occasions Catalogue – the bright and cherry Gingham Gala.
+Each month we will be featuring a different designer series paper and in March we are featuring a DSP from the Occasions Catalogue – the Classic Garage DSP